hnlcory/hnlcory.github.io/projects/project-1.md

 	do script "cd SudokuSolver" in front window do script "clear" in front window

-  do script "java -jar KayaSudoku.jar" in front window end tell
+  do script "java -jar Sudoku.jar" in front window end tell
 ```